bbThemis/ThemisIO/instructions.md

     ```
 1 .
 In the client shell, run `./test.user-fair.4v1.sh`.
 This output is the data used to generate figure 6(c) in the paper.

+## Instructions for recreating TBF results on ThemisIO

+1. After cloning the repository, switch to the `TBF_on_themis` branch.
+2. Follow steps 1 - 5 above exactly
+3. In the client shell, run `./test_tbf.sh`.
+There is a line in the output with the prefix `rw_speed.job1` and
+   another with the prefix `rw_speed.job2` each containing a set of name=value pairs.
+   In each of those is a field titled `mbps_1sec_time_slices=` which contains the
+   throughput of each job during each second of the test.
+This is the data used to generate figure 7(c) in the paper.